Style

 console.log(applyStyle("coral text", coral));

-console.log(applyStyle("bold coral", boldCoral));On createStyle instances, dynamic colors respect mode and truecolor detection:
+console.log(applyStyle("bold coral", boldCoral));On createStyle instances, dynamic colors respect mode and the resolved color depth:

 import { createStyle } from "@crustjs/style";